Simultaneous eating algorithm: Properties

 The description below assumes that all agents have risk-neutral preferences, that is, their utility from a lottery equals the expected value of their utility from the outcomes.

 Efficiency

 SE with any vector of eating speeds satisfies an efficiency property called SD-efficiency (also called ordinal efficiency).
 Informally it means that, considering the resulting probability matrix, there is no other matrix that all agents weakly-sd-prefer and at least one agent strictly-sd-prefers.

 In the context of random assignments, SD-efficiency implies ex-post efficiency: every deterministic assignment selected by the lottery is Pareto-efficient.

 A fractional assignment is SD-efficient if-and-only-if it is the outcome of SE for some vector of eating-speed functions.

 Fairness

-SE with equal eating speeds (called PS) satisfies a fairness property called ex-ante stochastic-dominace envy-freeness (sd-envy-free).
+SE with equal eating speeds (called PS) satisfies a fairness property called ex-ante stochastic-dominance envy-freeness (sd-envy-free).
 Informally it means that each agent, considering the resulting probability matrix, weakly prefers his/her own row of probabilities to the row of any other agent.
 Formally, for every two agents i and j: